 - Class code: Classification used for rating and audits.

-COI fast lane (how to avoid back-and-forth)
+COI fast lane (how to avoid back and forth)

 Send what you have.
 Estimates are fine to start.